Effective Procurement of Ground Investigations

 This webinar will also highlight key messages for clients including the importance of:

 Clients often underestimate the potential cost of not assessing and managing ground related risks and that inadequate or poor ground investigations can result in serious delays and additional costs to projects.
-This guide is aimed at clients but will be a useful tool for ground practitioners when promoting best practice.
-The guidance explains that clients who fairly allocate risks, obtain a more value for money ground investigation.
-The webinar demonstrates the value of adequate and timely ground investigation in the reduction of risk for the project and client.
+This guide is aimed at clients but will also be a useful tool for ground practitioners when promoting best practice.
+The guidance explains that clients who fairly allocate risks, obtain a more value for money ground investigation, and the webinar will demonstrate the value of adequate and timely ground investigation in the reduction of risk for the project and client.

 TICKETS